Francisco I., - Diversity and Inclusion in Kellogg Latin America Region

 It’s important work for Francisco, both inside and outside of Kellogg office doors.
 Across Latin America, LGBTQ people still face serious issues of violence and discrimination.
 “We want to be a public forum within our community to send a message of diversity and inclusion,” he said.

-Miriam O., Diversity and Inclusion Champion in Kellogg North America
+Miriam O., - Diversity and Inclusion in Kellogg North America Region

 When Miriam O., Senior Talent Acquisition Advisor, first moved to the United States from her native Mexico at the age of 19, she did not find success alone.
 “I had great support from people helping me to learn English and get my first job,” said Miriam.
 It’s one of the reasons that the Chicago resident is so involved with business employee resource groups, like HOLA! at Kellogg, and other community-based inclusion groups.